The number platforms to build an ecommerce store is mind numbing.

 - Very new to the WordPress game

 WooCommerce is tried and true.
-Released in 2011, it holds the most ecommerce stores – over 28%.
+Released in 2011, it’s a popular WordPress ecommerce plugin.
+It holds the most ecommerce stores – over 28%.

 It has come a long way; much improvement has been made on this plugin over the years, but it still feels a bit clunky compared to pure ecommerce SaaS like Shopify.